paulroho/ngcli.github.io/content/index.md

 ## Build

-Building your source files into a bundle is done using gulp and browserify.
+Building your source files into a bundle is done using broccoli and webpack.

-### Browserify
+### WebPack

-Browserify converts commonjs modules to something what browsers understands, it makes use of debowerify and deamdify to make sure all bundled modules are well transformed for browsers.
+Webpack converts commonjs modules to something what browsers understands.

-### Gulp
+### Broccoli Js

-Gulp is responsible for running all build tasks, even browserify transformations is a part of gulp task.
-All tasks are part of ng-task-runner.
+Broccoli Js is responsible for running all build tasks, even webpack transformations are part of broccoli tasks.

 ## Constants